Danjb1/open-rival/README.md

 ![Title](http://danjb.com/images/rival_realms/title.jpg)

 The original game can still be run on Windows 10, however there is a game-breaking bug where units no longer recover health when resting.
-Multiplayer games are also very difficult, if not impossible, to get working.
+Multiplayer games are also tricky to set-up and often unstable.
 A remake could fix these issues, add support for higher resolutions, and much more.

 ## Projects